 "I'll take it for sure."

 Draisaitl's stature in his home country is already grand but continues to rise.
-Many German publications have called No. 29 'Ice Nowitzki' - an epithet referring to the Dallas Mavericks' Dirk Nowitzki, who has been considered one of the greatest German-born National Basketball Association players of all time.
+Many German publications have called No. 29 'Ice Nowitzki' - an epithet referring to the Dallas Mavericks' Dirk Nowitzki, who has been considered one of the greatest German National Basketball Association players of all time.

 Draisaitl is considered the ice hockey equivalent.